user777777-ops/clinical-trials-ocr-idp/README.md

 ## Conclusion:

 I have created a model that can find the answers with a given questionnaire.
 I needed 3 different API calls.
 The process can still be optimized and the search algorithm still needs to be written.
 However, the results are still very promising.
 We have seen that the optimal solutions are the ones offered by the main tech corporations for their price and capabilities.
 In addition, in the case of my prototype, the entire process can be done using Google Cloud's API, which could simplify the process due to the centralized cloud-based approach.
-The downside of this is the weaker data protection that these companies are known for.
+The downside of this is the weaker data protection that these companies have been at times known for.
 With enough growth, running these models on our own hardware would be the right choice given the confidentiality needed for medical data.
 Here is what I am referring to: [Major Data Leaks](https://tech.co/news/data-breaches-updated-list).
 Among the different cloud providers needed to develop this product, I have made the following [Price Comparison](./Price_Comparison/OCR_price_comparison.ods).
 It can be opened in the LibreOffice suite.
 It shows that for similar results, Google Cloud and AWS provide the best services to perform OCR and call LLM/Embedding models.

 [Prototype 1](./Prototype1/Prototype1.ipynb)